bookofjoa/bookofjoa/Bookofjoa/chapters/relationships/chapter-22-when-relationships-end.md

 <div class="verse">
 <h3><span class="verse-number">🌟 Verse 13</span></h3>
-<p>The ultimate life gives yourself and your ex-partner space to heal by limiting contact, especially in the immediate aftermath of the breakup when emotions are raw and painful.</p>
+<p>Joa gives yourself and your ex-partner space to heal by limiting contact, especially in the immediate aftermath of the breakup when emotions are raw and painful.</p>
 </div>

 <div class="verse">